olivia-em/docblog/src/physcomp/week5.md

 and expansion for posts.
 I digress, the emphasis on the lack of precision in measurements is really important to understand when trying to rapid prototype, and would definitely be the thing I adjust for time-wise.
 You absolutely cannot expect your first design to do what you want it to, even if your models are "precise and accurate."

+#### Midterm

+Kalinda and I are working on trying to get our arduino to interact with some sort of javascript visualization.
+We're purchasing (or have already purchased) different kinds of sensors that might be fun for non-tactile interaction, namely audio and ultra-sonic sensors.
+At first we tried to recreate a
+[visualization project](https://www.arduino.cc/education/visualization-with-arduino-and-processing/) that uses Processing, but we faced some issues trying to get
+Processing and Arduino IDE to talk to eachother.
+We thought it was a problem with getting the right serial port name, but even then, we couldn't get the interaction to work.
+Kalinda then replicated a lab that's coming up in a few weeks that connect p5.js and the arduino, using a potentiometer.
+This seems really promising, but it's a little black-boxy because we don't really understand how p5 knows that its getting data from the A0 pin.
+Once we figure that out, we thi